madi/arxiv-mcp-server/README.md

 An MCP (Model Context Protocol) server for searching and analyzing academic papers on arXiv.

-Built as a case study for the JRC AI-readiness framework, demonstrating how an open academic API can be exposed as an AI-ready asset through the MCP protocol.
+Built as a case study demonstrating how an open academic API can be exposed as an AI-ready asset through the MCP protocol.

 ## Available Tools